chrisgrieser/nvim-recorder/README.md

 ## Advanced Usage

 ### Performance Optimizations
-Running long macros or macros with a high count, can be demanding on the system and result in lags.
+Running macros with a high count can be demanding on the system and result in lags.
 For this reason, `nvim-recorder` provides some performance optimizations that are temporarily enabled when a macro with a high count is run.

 Note that these optimizations do have some potential drawbacks.
 - [`lazyredraw`](https://neovim.io/doc/user/options.html#'lazyredraw') disables